Insurance Australia Limited ABN 11 000 016 722 trading as Swann Insurance (Swann)

 The information we collect and hold generally includes your name, address, date of birth, and contact details (such as your phone number, fax number and/or email address).

-However, we may also collect and hold other information required to provide services or assistance to you, including your gender, employment, details of your previous insurances, sensitive information (such as health information and criminal records), claims history, your personal assets and those of your spouse or partner.
+However, we may also collect and hold other information required to provide services or assistance to you, including your gender, employment, details of your previous insurances, sensitive information (such as health information and criminal records), claims history, financial institution account details like your credit card or bank account number e.g. if the product or service is being paid for in this way or we are making a claim payment, your personal assets and those of your spouse or partner.

 How we collect your information